GrohTech/book-search-engine-that-could/README.md

 * [Contributions/Forks](#contributions/forks)
 * [Questions](#questions)

+1. Sign up or log in to start searching for books.
+Click "Save this Book!" to add it to your saved book list:
 ![Book Search Engine That Could screenshot-1](./assets/images/screenshot-1.png "screenshot-1")

+2. Click "See Your Books" for a list of your saved books:
 ![Book Search Engine That Could screenshot-2](./assets/images/screenshot-2.png "screenshot-2")

+3. Click "Delete this Book!" to remove it from your saved book list:
 ![Book Search Engine That Could screenshot-3](./assets/images/screenshot-3.png "screenshot-3")

 ## Installation